jpverkamp/blog/content/reviews/books/V.E. Schwab/Shades of Magic/1 - A Darker Shade of Magic.md

 > “Sure I do,” countered Lila cheerfully.
 “There’s Dull London, Kell London, Creepy London, and Dead London,” she recited, ticking them off on her fingers.
 “See?
 I’m a fast learner.”

-She's a thief from Gray London and there are hints of quite a bit more, although I expect it will take until {{< goodreads book="A Gathering of Shadows" >}} or {{< goodreads book="A Conjuring of Light" >}} until we get all those answers.
+She's a thief from Gray London and there are hints of quite a bit more, although I expect it will take until [[A Gathering of Shadows]]() or [[A Conjuring of Light]]() until we get all those answers.
 I certainly look forward to it.

 > “Delilah Bard,” she said.
 “We’ve met before.
 And you looked worse.”
 >